10 smarter ways to find a job

 For example, do you know what a UX designer is?
 How about a Content Marketer, a Backend Developer or a Growth Hacker?
 It's worth putting some research into this, as you might find that once you get past the unfamiliar names, these are roles you'd be interested in trying out.

-Choosing to go down a less traditional career path can also mean less competition, and you might find there are more opportunities available if you expand your horizons and start looking at more niche positions.
+Choosing to go down a less traditional career path can also mean less competition.
+You might find there are more opportunities available if you expand your horizons and start looking at more niche positions.

 As we mentioned earlier, how you handle the application process will give potential employers an idea of the kind of worker you are.